preservim/vim-textobj-sentence/README.markdown

 > Improving on Vim's native sentence motion command

-Detecting sentences can be tricky, esp. when the words and punctuation of the sentence are interspersed with abbreviations, “quotations,” (parentheses), [brackets], hard line breaks and the markup from lightweight markup languages.
+Detecting sentences can be tricky, esp. when the words and punctuation of a sentence are interspersed with abbreviations, “quotations,” (parentheses), [brackets], hard line breaks and the \_\_markup\_\_ from
+\*\*lightweight\*\* markup languages.

-While Vim’s native sentence motion command is quite capable, its reach is limited and its behavior hard-coded.
-Thus arises the need for a specialized text object as you will find in this plugin.
+While Vim’s native sentence text object is quite capable, its reach is limited.
+As well its behavior remains hard-coded and static.
+Thus arises the need for a specialized text object offered by this plugin.

 Features of this plugin:

 * Sophisticated sentence text object, supporting selection, motion, etc.
-* Implemented with regular expressions
+* Implemented with regular expressions via the amazing vim-textobj-user plugin
-* Avoids false sentence termination where common abbreviations are present
+* Avoids the premature end-of-sentence where common abbreviations are present
 * Support for “typographical quotes”
-* (SOON) Support for lightweight markup languages (markdown, e.g.)
+* Support for lightweight markup languages (markdown, e.g.)
 * Buffer scoped configuration

 ## Requirements